AIS-Bonn/pose_graph_prediction/README.md

 edge_features<sub>i,j</sub> = []

 The reasoning here is that the model should easily be capable of computing the edge features of model 2 by itself in the edge update - if this would be of use.
 The input to the edge update still consists of the encoded ids and all positions of the source and target node.
 The potential upside to model 3 would be that the target node id is encoded in the node features.

 __Model 5 - The Heterogeneous GNN Model__

 This model is most closely comparable to model 3 and 4.
-Like in model three, the initial edge features are empty.
+Like in model 3, the initial edge features are empty.
-Like in model four, the node features consist of the previous and current positions of the corresponding joint.
+Like in model 4, the node features consist of the previous and current positions of the corresponding joint.
 The node ids define the node types.
 Similar to model three each node id combination defines an edge type.